FueledByRage/The-Waystone-Inn-Frontend/README.md

 Instead of making a simpler CRUD for my portfolio this is my attempt to a more interesting and challeging aplication.

 # Observation
-It's UI is quite poor since frontend is not my comfort zone and it's in a early development stage.
+It's UI is quite poor yet since frontend is not my comfort zone and it's in a early development stage.

 # Screens